Please ensure Javascript is enabled for purposes of website accessibility

 What is a protector?

-A protector is appointed in respect of a trust to oversee how a trustee exercises its powers.
-A protector is not a trustee but is often appointed to ensure that the trustee fulfils its duties and exercises its powers properly.
+A protector is appointed to oversee how a trustee exercises their powers in relation to a trust.
+The protector is not a trustee but is responsible for ensuring that the trustee fulfils their duties and exercises their powers properly.

 Why appoint a protector?